armoniacore/armonia-vite/docs/docs/ssr.md

 })
 ```

-The plugin will continue to work in dev.
+Armonia will continue to work in dev.

 ## Caveats